-Where possible, IPART will request quotes from at least three auditors for each PWU audit.
+IPART will request quotes from at least three auditors for each audit of a PWU, where possible.
 This gives us a good understanding of the market rate, and ensures we are able to appoint quality auditors.
 We reserve the right to undertake single-source tendering if market conditions do not permit competitive tendering.

 We engage suitably qualified auditors through the NSW Government's Performance and Management Services Panel for PWU audits.
 Our assessment criteria for engaging auditors includes relevant team experience, technical and audit expertise, resource availability and cost.
 Auditors are assessed against three classifications:

-- 1. Lead Auditors are recognised as competent to undertake audits independently8 or to lead an audit team.
-All audit work including sign-off on audit reports, must be undertaken by, or under the direct control and supervision of, a Lead Auditor. - 2.
+- 1. Area Specialists are senior technical professionals with specific skills, competencies and experience in their industry fields.
+An Area Specialist may not have the necessary skills and experience to conduct audits. - 2.
+Lead Auditors are recognised as competent to undertake audits independently7 or to lead an audit team.
+All audit work including sign-off on audit reports, must be undertaken by, or under the direct control and supervision of, a Lead Auditor. - 3.
 Auditors are recognised as competent to undertake audits as a member of an audit team.
-Auditors may not have sufficient experience to lead an audit. - 3.
-Area Specialists are senior technical professionals with specific skills, competencies and experience in their industry fields.
-An Area Specialist may not have the necessary skills and experience to conduct audits.
+Auditors may not have sufficient experience to lead an audit.